dickgroenenberg/Bogarin_Anchored_Phylogenomics/README.md

 **Out** - contains the fasta files (\*.fsa) with adjusted headers (adjusted organism field, gene descriptions, failed reads removed)

 ### Possible improvements
 Currently the sequence identifiers (SeqID) are kept unmodified (as obtained from the [Lemmon's pipeline][Lemmon]).
 The disadvantage of this approach is that for every _n_ th header in each fasta (\*.fsa) output file the SeqIDs are identical.
-Eventually SeqIDs only function as placeholder until replaced by GenBank accession numbers, so this should be only an issue for interim checks.
+Eventually SeqIDs only function as placeholder until replaced by GenBank accession numbers, so only for interim checks this could be an issue .

 ### Issues encountered:
  * empty reads for some of the sequences, causing the search to stall